ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 The dataset has this name because we're still in a development environement.
 Later, when we'll push our dbt models to production, a new dataset called `prod` will be created.

-While developing, given that we'll integrate the newly streamed data into the complete UK's Company House data, and given that our models will be pushed to the `dbt_arbenkqiku` dataset, we need to have the complete UK's Company House data in our development dataset as well.
+While developing, given that we'll integrate the newly streamed data into the complete UK's Companies House data, and given that our models will be pushed to the `dbt_arbenkqiku` dataset, we need to have the complete UK's Companies House data in our development dataset as well.
 Create a new dbt model called `company_house_core.sql` and paste the following code:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-repair/image-2.png" alt="linearly separable data">